Financial information

 Stockholm Arlanda Airport

-The goal is increased capacity for passengers and airlines, more meeting places, better mass transit, increased access to shopping, restaurants and activities as well as more hotel and conference options.
+The goal is increased capacity for passengers and airlines, more meeting places, better mass transit, and increased access to shopping, restaurants and activities.

 Göteborg Landvetter Airport